lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 **Why Models Failed:** History has shown this singular reliance on modeling to be an error.
 * **PFAS:** Predictive models failed to anticipate the bioaccumulation of perfluorinated compounds because the chemistry was novel and the uptake pathways were not yet understood.
 We only found them because we physically looked.
 * **PBDEs:** Flame retardants [rose in human tissue for years](https://doi.org/10.1021/es035082g) while regulators assumed they were safe, simply because there was no surveillance net to catch the trend early.
+* **Microplastics:** Environmental concentrations of micro- and nanoplastics have increased exponentially over 50 years, yet the extent of human tissue accumulation remained unknown until autopsy studies revealed concentrations in brain tissue [rising in parallel with environmental levels](https://doi.org/10.1038/s41591-024-03453-1).
+Blood-based biomonitoring cannot capture this burden because these particles sequester in lipid-rich tissues.

 Restarting a tissue archive is an admission that models are insufficient.
 We cannot predict the behavior of 80,000+ industrial chemicals; we must return to the empirical standard of measuring what is actually inside us.

 ## Child Health and Mortality Study (CHAMPS) (2015 - Present)

-Established in 2015 by the Bill & Melinda Gates Foundation (with sites becoming operational in 2016-2017), CHAMPS is a global health surveillance network dedicated to determining the definitive causes of death in children under five and stillbirths in high-mortality regions within Sub-Saharan Africa and South Asia.
+Established in 2015 by the Bill & Melinda Gates Foundation (with sites becoming operational in 2016-2017), CHAMPS is a global health surveillance network dedicated to determining the definitive causes of death in children under five and stillbirths in high-mortality regions.
+As of 2024, the network operates in nine countries: Bangladesh, Ethiopia, Kenya, Mali, Mozambique, Nigeria, Pakistan, Sierra Leone, and South Africa.

 Moving beyond standard verbal autopsies, CHAMPS utilizes a "ground truth" protocol that combines clinical records with Minimally Invasive Tissue Sampling (MITS), which are then reviewed by a multidisciplinary panel to assign a precise cause of death.
 While the network currently prioritizes infectious diseases and malnutrition, its established infrastructure for collecting and banking solid organs seems to me like a potential candidate for future environmental toxicological surveillance.